 Win2PDF allows the file to be named based on the contents of the PDF file.
 This can be helpful if the application generating the PDF can't be changed to use the Win2PDF developer interface to name the PDF files.

-There are two ways that Win2PDF can name documents based on the document contents.
-The first content based naming method can search the text of a document, and then extract a word following the target search word.
+▪The first content based naming method can search the text of a document, and then extract a word following the target search word.
 It requires that document contains text with a common search word that exists in all PDF files.

+The content based file naming features depend on the text in the document being searchable.
+The features will not work for scanned documents, or from applications that send text to the Win2PDF printer as graphics.
 To see the text searched by Win2PDF for both methods, you can create a sample PDF from your application and use the "extract text" feature of the Win2PDF Desktop Application to see the search text of the PDF.

 Content based file naming cannot be used when PDF encryption is enabled.